How to Buy - Buyer's Guide

 With The Auction Barn, you can register as a bidder at any time.
-Simply click on the button to the top left of the page, or follow this Regiser here.
-You’ll need to provide an email address and a password.
+Simply click on the button to the top left of the page, or follow this - Register You’ll need to provide an email address and a password.
 From there on, you can choose a username to represent yourself when bidding, and you’ll get a unique bidder number.

-- TIP: For security reasons, please refrain from using personal information, such as your email address, as your bidder name.
-If you need help changing your username, let us know Contact us.
+TIP: For security reasons, please refrain from using personal information, such as your email address, as your bidder name.
+If you need help changing your username, Contact Us

 The ‘My Account’ page also has a navigation bar to the left hand side.
 It has the following pages:

-- Auction Results and Payments: Where you can go to view your paid and unpaid winning bids.
-You can pay via our secure card payment system, or visit our showrooms to pay in person.
+Auction Results and Payments: Where you can go to view your paid and unpaid winning bids.
+You can pay via our secure card payment system, or [visit our showrooms CONTACT US PAGE LINK] to pay in person.

 For example, if you input a bid of $60, the bid price will immediately increase to $60.